alramirezca/ATRACKCS/README.md

 The MCS (regions) detection and characterization are performed using these steps:

 1. The input data: Tb and P area processed.
 The algorithm can operate with Tb as the only input variable.
-At a given time step, the algorithm finds all pixels where `Tb <= Tb_threshold [200 k - 240 k]` and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
+At a given time step, the algorithm finds all pixels where `Tb <= Tb_threshold [200 k, 240 k]` and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
-2. Transform from geographic to plane coordinates and compute an approximate area of the defined region, discard all regions where area is `<= area_threshold [>= 1000 km**2]` and estimate Tb attributes of those regions.
+2. Transform from geographic to plane coordinates and compute an approximate area of the defined region, discard all regions where area is `<= area_threshold [>= 1000 km^2]` and estimate Tb attributes of those regions.
 3. Estimate P attributes of those regions and discard regions based on P rate and P area containing.
 This is optional.

 ![](joss/resume_atrackcs_1.png)

 The tracks are performed using these steps:

 4. overlapping priority principle: for any MCS at time t, the MCS with the highest overlap percentage at time `t+1` "wins" and is associated with it.
-The MCS (with lower or no overlap percentages) at time `t+1`could form a track on their own, and are left to be associated in the next iteration between `t+1` and `t+2`.
+If there are MCS with lower overlap percentages, they are left to be associated in the next iteration and form a track on their own.
 No merging or splitting is allowed, any MCS at time t can only be linked to one MCS at time `t+1`.
 Similarly, any MCS at time `t+1` can only be linked to one MCS at time `t`.
 All tracks that do not get updated during the `t` - `t+1` process terminate.
 5. Estimate MCS and tracks attributes.